omegacoreFLL/PythFinder/README.md

 After creating your trajectory, call the '*.follow()*' method and pass the '**Simulator**' object to see your code in action!

 This method takes as an optional parameter the following type as a boolean:
-* <span style="color: lightgreen">*``perfect``*</span> **=** simulator iterates through each motion state and displays the robot at the pre-calculated position.
+* <span style="color: lightgreen">*``perfect``*</span> **=** simulator iterates through each motion state and displays the robot in the pre-calculated position.
 For this mode, you can also change the step size in which the list is iterated.
-Bigger step size = faster robot on screen.
+A bigger step size means a faster robot on screen.
 * <span style="color: lightgreen">*``real``*</span> **=** simulator gives the calculated powers to the robot object, which looks exactly like it would run in real time.
-This mode is **recommended** for better visualisation.
+This mode is **recommended** for better visualization.

 The last optional parameter is '*wait*'.
-When this boolean is set to True, it waits until the simulator is fully rendered on the users' screen before proceeding with the trajectory.
-This is useful when perfect following and a big step number are set, it makes you be able to even the start.
+When this boolean is set to True, it waits until the simulator is fully rendered on the user's screen before proceeding with the trajectory.
+This is useful when perfect following and a big step number are set, it makes you be able to see even the start.

 ```python
 # default values